Jackie Slater

 Jackie Ray Slater (born May 27, 1954), nicknamed "Big Bad Jackie", is an American former professional football player who was an offensive tackle for 20 seasons in the National Football League (NFL).
-He played his entire career with the Rams franchise: 19 seasons in Los Angeles, from 1976–1994, and one in St. Louis in 1995.
+He played his entire career with the Rams franchise: 19 seasons in Los Angeles, from 1976 to 1994, and one game in St. Louis in 1995.
 Slater holds the record amongst all offensive linemen who have played the most seasons with one franchise.

 A graduate of Jackson State University, he was a teammate of Walter Payton.
-Drafted in the third round of the 1976 NFL Draft, Slater seldom played his first few years before starting in 1979.
+Drafted in the third round of the 1976 NFL draft, Slater seldom played his first few years before starting in 1979.
 Known as the most consistent member of one of the most potent offensive lines in NFL history, Slater was selected to seven Pro Bowls and broke a record for most seasons with one team.
 His jersey number was retired and he was inducted to the Pro Football Hall of Fame in 2001.

 Slater was most recently the offensive line coach at Azusa Pacific University in Azusa, California.
-His son, Matthew Slater, is a special teams player for the New England Patriots.
+His son, Matthew Slater, is a former special teams player for the New England Patriots.

-College
+College career

 Slater was born in Jackson, Mississippi.
 He was the first member of his family to attend a desegregated school, Wingfield High School.
 He attended Jackson State University, where he played three years alongside Walter Payton, who personally recruited him.
 Slater was selected to the Southwestern Athletic Conference All-Star Game three times.
-After his senior season, he was invited to participate in the College All-Star Game.
+After his senior season, he was invited to participate in the College All-Star Game, the last of the series.

-NFL career
+Professional career

-Used primarily as a backup and special teams player during his first three seasons, Slater became the starting right tackle in 1979.
-That year the Rams went to Super Bowl XIV, losing to the Pittsburgh Steelers.
+Used primarily as a backup and special teams player during his first three seasons, Slater became the starting right tackle in 1979, winning the job in training camp from veteran John Williams, who held the position the previous six years.
+The 1979 Rams went to Super Bowl XIV, losing to the Pittsburgh Steelers.
 In 1980, he was part of an offensive line that surrendered just 29 sacks and helped the Rams' offense finish second in the NFL in total yards gained with 6,006.